rmsk2/rustpwman/README.md

 clip_cmd = "xsel -ob"
 copy_cmd = "xsel -ib"
 viewer_cmd = "xdg-open"
+bkp_file_name = "/home/user/backup_file.enc"
 webdav_user = ""
 webdav_pw = ""
 webdav_server = ""
 ```

+Where the entries have the following semantics:

 - `seclevel` has to be an integer between 0 and 31.
 The security level in bits is calculated as (`seclevel` + 1) * 8.
 - `pbkdf` is a string that can assume the values `scrypt`, `argon2`, `sha256`
 - `pwgen` is one of the strings `base64`, `hex`, `numeric` or `special`
 - `clip_cmd` is a string which specifies a command that can be used to write the current contents of the clipboard to stdout.
 - `copy_cmd` is a string which specifies a command that can be used to transfer the data sent to it via stdin to the clipboard.
-- `viewer_cmd` is a string which specifies a command that can be used to show an image.
+- `viewer_cmd` is a string which specifies a command that can be used to show an image, when the `qrcode` feature is active.
 This entry is optional.
+- `bkp_file_name` is a string which specifies the name of a file in which to store automatic backup when the `writebackup` feature is active.
+This entry is optional.
-- See below for an explanation of  the `webdav_xx` entries.
+- See [below](#webdav-support) for an explanation of  the `webdav_xx` entries.

 The default value for `clip_cmd` is `xsel -ob`, which works on Linux to retrieve the contents of the clipboard, which is filled via `CTRL+C` or after activating the `Copy`
 item from the context menu.
 If you want to use the primary selection, where text only has to be selected and not explicitly copied then use `xsel -op`.
 Remark: I had